graphhopper/graphhopper/docs/core/heading.md

 For this example we use [andorra.osm.pbf](../../core/files/andorra.osm.pbf).

-You can follow this example in 3 ways:
+You can follow this example in 2 ways:

-1. Pure Java without server ([HeadingExample.java](../../example/src/test/java/com/graphhopper/example/HeadingExample.java))
-2. With Java client-hc requests to server ([HeadingExamples.java](../../client-hc/src/test/java/com/graphhopper/api/HeadingExamples.java))
+1. The Graphhopper Examples module ([HeadingExample.java](../../example/src/main/java/com/graphhopper/example/HeadingExample.java))
-3. With common get request to server (the urls used in the following)
+2. With requests to a self hostet server (the urls used in the following)

-For 2 and 3 you can self-host a graphhopper web server as described [here](https://github.com/graphhopper/graphhopper#installation).
+You can self-host a graphhopper web server as described [here](https://github.com/graphhopper/graphhopper#installation).
 In [config-example.yml](../../config-example.yml) speed mode is enabled:

 ```
   profiles_ch: